County in South Jeolla Province

 - The Ganghwa Dolmen Sites (12.27 ha) are on the offshore island of Ganghwa, on mountain slopes.
 They tend to be situated at a higher level than the dolmens of the other sites and are stylistically early, in particular those at Bugeun-ri and Gocheon-ri.

-A significant number of dolmens are distributed in each of the three areas, fully showing the development history of the megalithic culture with numerous examples of various style and type.
-The existence of a quarry near the site is especially important in providing references to the origins, nature and developmental history of the dolmens, as well as contributing to the integrity of the property.
+A significant number of dolmens are distributed in each of the three areas, fully showing the development history of the megalithic culture with numerous examples of various styles and types.
+The existence of a quarry near the site is especially important in providing references to the origins, nature, and developmental history of the dolmens, as well as contributing to the integrity of the property.
 These components are all included within the boundaries of the inscribed property.

 Criterion (iii): The global prehistoric technological and social phenomenon that resulted in the appearance in the 2nd and 3rd millennia BCE of funerary and ritual monuments constructed of large stones (the “Megalithic Culture”) is nowhere more vividly illustrated than in the dolmen cemeteries of Gochang, Hwasun, and Ganghwa.